cascadiajs/cascadiajs/app/markdown/2025/travel.md

 ### Take the Hacker Train

 Choo!
 Choo!
 All aboard the Hacker Train!
-If you live in Portland, OR or Vancouver, BC there is **no better way** to get to CascadiaJS than to join your fellow devs on the Hacker Train.
-Stay tuned for more information on how to reserve your spot.
+If you live in Portland, OR or Vancouver, BC (or any Amtrak spot in between) there is **no better way** to get to CascadiaJS than to join your fellow devs on the Hacker Train.
+Please complete the [Hacker Train Survey](https://airtable.com/app4aehCXEydAuxKX/pagVs4dpxC3tosLYH/form) if you're interested and we'll follow up with instructions for how to secure your spot.

 ### Fly in to Seatac